Loretta Goggi: The seventies

-Once the contract with the producer and manager Polito has expired, Loretta Goggi starts her own business with her sister Daniela for an artistic duo.
+Once the contract with the producer and manager Polito expired, Loretta Goggi started her own business with her sister Daniela for an artistic duo.
 The couple therefore travels around Italy with the Go & Go show and a disco-music single, Domani, which was very successful.

 In 1978, the Goggi sisters together with Pippo Franco, Oreste Lionello and the whole Bagaglino company, directed by Antonello Falqui, made the television variety Il ribaltone broadcast on Rai's Network 1, in which they sing the final theme Voglia.
 The program wins the Rosa d'Argento prize at the Montreux Festival in Switzerland as the best European television broadcast of the year.

 Later the couple Goggi resumed the tour also in the rest of Europe.
 In Spain they publishes the album Estoy bailando cantado en español (never released in Italy) and the homonymous single, Spanish version of the song Sto ballando, previously recorded by Daniela alone (although sometimes the two sisters will perform together also in the version in the Italian version), which ends at the top of the Iberian hit parade and in those of many other Spanish-speaking countries.

 In the autumn of the same year, Loretta returned to work as a soloist on television, conducting on Rai 1 the first edition of the Saturday night variety Fantastico, combined with the Italian Lottery, together with Beppe Grillo and the then newcomer Heather Parisi, directed by Enzo Trapani.
-The program is very successful, achieving an average of 26 million viewers; here she launches one of his most well-known but also vocally demanding songs: L'aria del sabato sera, which is used as the closing theme of the transmission, which brings Goggi back to the top of the Italian musical hit-parade, in which she was simultaneously present also with Cicciottella, a song destined for children, written for her by Bruno Lauzi and Pippo Caruso, used as the theme song for the sunday variety Fantastico bis, a spin-off of the program she conducted, presented by Pippo Baudo.
+The program was very successful, achieving an average of 26 million viewers; here she launched one of his most well-known but also vocally demanding songs: L'aria del sabato sera, which was used as the closing theme of the transmission, which brought Goggi back to the top of the Italian musical hit-parade, in which she was simultaneously present also with Cicciottella, a song destined for children, written for her by Bruno Lauzi and Pippo Caruso, used as the theme song for the Sunday variety Fantastico bis, a spin-off of the program she conducted, presented by Pippo Baudo.

-In July 1979, she appeared on the cover of the Italian issue of Playboy, photographed by Roberto Rocchi.
+In July 1979 she appeared on the cover of the Italian issue of Playboy, photographed by Roberto Rocchi.

-In December of the same year she also appears on the cover of Radiocorriere TV as godmother of the newborn Rai 3.
+In December of the same year she also appeared on the cover of Radiocorriere TV as godmother of the newborn Rai 3.

-For work needs in that period she moved from Rome to Milan, a transfer that from temporary will become definitive.
+For work needs in that period she moved from Rome to Milan, a transfer that became permanent.
 During the making of Fantastico, Loretta met the dancer and choreographer Gianni Brezza, recently separated from his wife, who became her partner and with whom he married in 2008, after 29 years of living together.
 Brezza became her manager, press officer, PR, choreographer and director until 2010 and look-maker and photographer (in the latter two cases only until 1983).

-For the magazine Bolero, Loretta and Gianni together interpret the photo novel Love on the high seas.
+For the magazine Bolero, Loretta and Gianni together interpreted the photo novel Love on the high seas.